 How To Cure Vaginal Dryness During Pregnancy, According To Experts

-While vaginal dryness can be annoying, if it is accompanied by pain or spotting, make sure you to give your OB-GYN, midwife, or doula a call.
+While vaginal dryness can be annoying, if it is accompanied by pain or spotting, it’s a good idea to give your practitioner a call.
+“If it is a major problem, talk to your doctor or midwife,” Blumenfeld explains.
 They can evaluate your condition, and advise you on the best remedies or treatment for your specific situation.

 Mary Jane Minkin, M.D., clinical professor of OB-GYN at Yale University

 Alicia Johnson, MSN, RNC-EFM, certified nurse midwife at Lone Tree OB-GYN and Midwives

 Deena Blumenfeld, childbirth educator, doula, MPH candidate at University of Pittsburgh